 And, with the USA using 500 million straws every day (enough straws to circle around the Earth 2.5 times!), that’s a lot of trash and potential litter.

-Updated Statistic: Last year, Americans used about 390 million plastic straws every day.
-This statistic comes from the market research firm Freedonia Group.
+Updated Statistic: In the year of 2017, Americans used about 390 million plastic straws each day.
+This data comes from from the market research firm, Freedonia Group.

 In this infographic and article below, learn about the impact of plastic straws on the environment, and how you can make a big difference just by rejecting the use of straws.